Evpok/modernconfstyles/lrec/README.md

   - Use `\documentclass{lrec}` and `\usepackage[backend=biber, style=lrec]{biblatex}`
   - See [`xample.tex`](xample.tex) for more details about what you can do

+## Known limitations
+The bibliography styles have not been extensively tested and might not work for all entry types, check yours before submission and submit bug reports if something is wrong.

 ## API
 Listing only changes wrt the official template.